Results 1 - 10

 Optimal space lower bounds for all frequency moments

-- In SODA
+- IN SODA

 , 2004

 "...
-Abstract We prove that any one-pass streaming algorithm which (ffl, ffi)-approximates the kth frequency moment Fk, for any real k 6 = 1 and any ffl = \Omega i 1pm j, must use \Omega \Gamma 1ffl2 \Delta bits of space, where m is the size of the universe.
-This is optimal in terms of ffl, resolves the ..."
+We prove that any one-pass streaming algorithm which (ffl, ffi)-approximates the kth frequency moment Fk, for any real k 6 = 1 and any ffl = \Omega i 1pm j, must use \Omega \Gamma 1ffl2 \Delta bits of space, where m is the size of the universe.
+This is optimal in terms of ffl, resolves the open qu ..."

 Abstract